Doas: Ports and availability

 Jesse Smith’s port of doas is packaged for DragonFlyBSD, FreeBSD, and NetBSD.
 According to the author, it also works on illumos and macOS.

 OpenDoas, a Linux port, is packaged for Debian, Alpine, Arch, CRUX, Fedora, Gentoo, GNU Guix, Hyperbola, Manjaro, Parabola, NixOS, Ubuntu, and Void Linux.

+Starting with Alpine Linux v3.16 release, OpenDoas became the suggested replacement for sudo, which got its security maintenance time reduced within the distribution.